nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `edit group 1 T16` will rename the first group listed in the group list to `T16`.
+- `edit group 1 T16` will rename the first group listed in your group list to `T16`.

 [Back to list of features](#features)

 ### Selecting a group: `select`

-Selects an existing group to display its corresponding Student Page.
+This command allows you to select a group and navigates you to its corresponding `Student Page`.

 **Command Format:**